hyperflow-wms/pegasus-hyperflow-converter/README.md

 # pegasus-hyperflow-converter
-Converter of Pegasus DAX to HyperFlow JSON workflow format
+Converter of Pegasus DAX (XML or yaml) to HyperFlow JSON workflow format